 Getting started with pediatric floor physical therapy

-Physical therapy services are typically initiated once you have discussed your condition with your healthcare provider.
-Physical therapy is a conservative treatment approach for pelvic muscle dysfunction.
-If your health care provider is not familiar with this treatment we would be happy to provide information to them regarding our treatment protocols.
 In the state of New York, you have limited direct access to treatment by a physical therapist without a physician referral.
-However, insurance guidelines may require a prescription for reimbursement.
+This means you can get started with treatment ASAP.
+Be sure to check your health insurance guidelines they may require a prescription for reimbursement.
 If you come to therapy without a previous medical assessment, we may request a visit to your healthcare provider if the therapist feels it is in your best interest.
 Discuss your condition with your healthcare provider and ask for a referral.

 Please review our Notice of Privacy Practices and Financial/Cancellation policies.